BlackBerry set to map out enterprise strategy at San Francisco event

 Analysts and investors are watching closely to see if BlackBerry Chief Executive Officer John Chen can kick-start revenue growth.

-Growth will depend on the success of the BES 12, a system that will allow large organizations to manage and secure not just BlackBerry devices on their internal networks, but devices that run on rival operating systems such as Google's (GOOGL.O) Android, Microsoft's (MSFT.O) Windows and Apple's (AAPL.O) iOS.
+Growth will depend on the success of the BES 12, a system that will allow large organizations to manage and secure not just BlackBerry devices on their internal networks, but devices that run on rival operating systems such as Google's Android, Microsoft's Windows and Apple's iOS.

 "It is an important event and we are interested in the company's comments around its enterprise strategy, but strategy alone won't lead to a full rebound for the company," said Morningstar analyst Brian Colello.
 "BlackBerry will have to execute flawlessly over the next couple of years as well."